 Secret Studio was our kind of room!
-It’s one of a few ‘scary’ rooms that doesn’t center around being trapped in a room by a serial killer, instead opting for a richer story about a potentially cursed B-movie studio.
+It’s one of a few ‘scary’ rooms that doesn’t centre around being trapped in a room by a serial killer, instead opting for a richer story about a potentially cursed B-movie studio.
 Creepy is the best way to describe this game with a space that felt less designed and more ‘real’ than most games that we’ve played.
 Part of this is down to the fact that the room is full of genuine props such as a flatbed editor and a stack of old, operating CRT TVs.
 It really did feel as though you’d stepped into the editing room of small, 80s film studio replete with mock movie posters for the studio’s output!

 And those old props?
 They weren’t just for show!
 We initially assumed that they were simply set dressing so when we discovered that we had to interact with them, we were understandably excited!
 The puzzles all sat on the logical side of the scale and, given the potentially supernatural happenings, were on-theme with the exception of one moment.
 Whilst we loved this puzzle for bringing everyone together, it didn’t really make much sense and the high-tech nature of it seemed at odds with everything else in the room.